haowen-EE/Radar-project/PROGRESS.md

 -The optional visualization function plot_clusters() is provided to assist in debugging eps and clustering effects.

 ## 2025-07-29
-Set the suitable number for e-scooter.
+Set the suitable number for e-scooter(bottom & humen)